team-reflect/beginning-of-infinity/README.md

 ## Getting Started

+Clone the repo and install the dependencies.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev